What's My Coin Worth?

 2. Condition and Grade

 The Sheldon scale runs from Poor (P-1) to Perfect Mint State (MS-70).
 A single grade point can double or triple a coin's value in the higher Mint State ranges.
-For example, a common-date Morgan dollar might grade MS-63 for $75 but jump to $250 or more in MS-65.
+A common-date Morgan dollar might grade MS-63 for $75 but jump to $250 or more in MS-65.

 3. Metal Content (Melt Value Floor)